kkgthb/web-site-nodejs-02-tests/README.md

 2. Engage in some "[test-driven-development](https://en.wikipedia.org/wiki/Test-driven_development)" _("TDD")_ by updating line 6 of `/src/web/server.js` from "`World`" to "`Goodbye`."

 Then run `npm run test` one more time to set your heart at ease.

+---

+## Extra credit -- build and run

+You're not _forbidden_ from building and running this server just because it's not the focus of this exercise.

+Go ahead -- try `npm run build` and then `node ./dist/server.js` against this codebase just like you did against the last one.

+In fact, try it with the server saying "`World`" and the test expecting "`Goodbye`."

+Did you notice that nothing at all goes wrong with the build process or with visiting your website on `localhost`?

+_(Although when you visit it, it will say "`World`," not "`Goodbye`" -- remember, that's what you told the server to do.)_

+By **deliberately** running `npm run build` and `node ./dist/server.js` even when you _knew_ that `npm run test` would be angry with you, you've arguably "built" a runtime out of "bad code" and chosen to run "bad code" on a webserver.

+Luckily, you've only done so on your local machine, but as we work our way through this series, we'll make sure to build codebases and habits that prevent us from running `npm run build` if `npm run test` failed.